 In City Schools, active consent is required for any new data collection, such as classroom observations, surveys, or focus groups.
 Active consent involves a written agreement to participate prior to initiation of the study.
 Passive consent involves sending letters to participants (or parents/guardians of participants) letting them know about the study and requesting that they sign and return a form only if they do not want to participate in research.

 Note also that students under the age of 18 must be given the opportunity to assent to participation.
 Assent is used with minors because they are not legally able to give informed consent.
 The researcher may use a script to read the information to a student under age 18 and then obtain verbal or written assent with a witness present.

 Can principals and teachers conduct research at their own schools?

 To avoid the risk of perceived or actual coercion, teachers cannot conduct research with their own students.
 Instead, teachers who are interested in conducting research should recruit students from other schools.
 Similarly, an administrator cannot conduct research involving colleagues or employees he or she supervises.
 Instead, school leaders should recruit staff from other schools or districts.
 Similar guidance applies to central office staff interested in conducting research to avoid the potential for coercion and a conflict of interest with regular job duties.

 When are fingerprinting and background checks required?

-Any research team member who is not currently employed by City Schools and may have contact with students during the course of the study must complete fingerprinting and a background check.
+Any research team member who is not currently employed by City Schools and who may have contact with students during the course of a study must complete fingerprinting and a background check.

 Can research participants be compensated?